 - Held semi-annual student-faculty art shows each fall and spring since November 2014.

 - Host an annual series of three ARTalks (panel discussions featuring three working artists each, plus a pop-up exhibit of their work), starting in the winter of 2015.

-- Started our free “Art in the Library: a Pop-Up Program” for students grades K-12 in the spring of 2015, continuing into 2017 with expanded programs throughout Columbia County.
+- Started our free “Art in the Library: a Pop-Up Program” for students grades K-12 in the spring of 2015, continuing annually into 2018 with expanded programs throughout Columbia County.

 - Free community art outreach programs for children & families at Chatham’s Summerfest 2015-2017.

 - Present educational and interactive art exhibits year-round.